mspano-web/financial-transaction-processor/README.md

 It is completely free and shared as a contribution to the community.
 It will focus on distributed processing, through the application of the microservices approach with the support of the Saga Coreografico pattern
 .
-It is supported by videos that will be published on the YouTube channel: [Under construction]
+It is supported by videos that will be published on the YouTube channel: [Developer Web MS](https://www.youtube.com/@developerwebms/playlists)
 ___

 ## Tecnologías / Technologies